Somerset Militia: Ireland and Dartmoor

-An Act of Parliament in 1811 permitted militia regiments to volunteer for periods of two years' service in Ireland.
+The Interchange Act 1811 allowed English militia regiments to serve in Ireland and vice versa for periods of two years.
 The 1st and 2nd Somerset both volunteered, the 2nd serving there from June 1813, the 1st from January 1814.
 Napoleon abdicated in April 1814 and in September the English militia regiments in Ireland were ordered back to their home counties to be disembodied.
 The 2nd did so, but on arrival at Taunton in October the 1st were told that the order to disembody had been countermanded.
 The War of 1812 had not yet ended and the regiment was sent back to Dartmoor to guard American prisoners-of-war.
 In April 1815 there was a serious riot, with the militia guards opening fire, leading to several deaths and numerous wounded.
 In the same month Napoleon returned from Elba, sparking off the short Waterloo campaign.
 The 1st Somerset continued in service until January 1816, but although some of the militia regiments that had been disembodied were called out again, the 2nd Somerset was not among them.